stefan-wuensch/tmp/README.md

 ### 2. Create Nagios Service objects

-**Edit the `services.cfg`**
+**Edit the `services.cfg` and add a new `define service` stanza.**

-This is an example Nagios Service object to define a specific CloudWatch Alarm for the RDS Instance from the example above:
+This is an example Nagios Service object.
+This defines a specific CloudWatch Alarm for the RDS Instance from the example above:
 ```
 define service {
 	use					aws-service-CloudFront-Alarm